When the Smoke Clears (EP)

 When the Smoke Clears is an EP by the American hardcore punk band Sick of It All.
 It was released on 4 November 2016 by Century Media Records on both 10" vinyl and CD.
 Each album also includes a coffee table book.
+The album contains five new songs and contains rare photos and liner notes and from punk figures such as Davey Havok, Chuck Ragan and Matt Kelly.
 The album celebrates the 30 year anniversary of the band.